Chinese armour: Co-fusion steel weapons on armour

 In the 6th century, Qimu Huaiwen introduced to Northern Qi the process of 'co-fusion' steel-making, which used metals of different carbon contents to create steel.
 Apparently sabers made using this method were capable of penetrating 30 armour lamellae.
 It's not clear if the armour was of iron or leather.

 Medieval armour

 Sui dynasty (581–618)

 The Sui dynasty made prodigious use of heavy cavalry.
 Both men and horses were heavily armoured.
 Armoured Sui horsemen found it difficult to engage with lighter Turkic cavalry on the steppes.
 They were mainly used to break infantry formations.

 The Book of Sui provides an account of the cavalry battalions of the dynasty's 24 armies.
-They first battalion wore "bright-brilliant" (mingguang) armour made of decarburized steel connected by dark green cords, their horses wore iron armour with dark green tassels, and they were distinguished by lion banners.
+The first battalion wore "bright-brilliant" (mingguang) armour made of decarburized steel connected by dark green cords, their horses wore iron armour with dark green tassels, and they were distinguished by lion banners.
 The second battalion wore armour of vermillion leather joined with red cords, their horse armour had an animal pattern with red tassels, and their unit flag was a panther-like beast.
 Other battalions were also distinguished by their own colors, patterns, and flags, but neither the bright-brilliant armour or iron armour are mentioned.